 “i was there and im traumatized. the guys next to me were laughing telling him to jump and videotaping the whole thing. i’m still young and in high school and this is gunna stick with me for the rest of my life. there was a total lack of respect for the poor man and people were laughing when he jumped.”

 – comment left at the SF Examiner

-Police and firefighters are well aware of this tendency for crowds to gather and taunt, and this is why they tape off potential suicide scenes and get the crowd out of shouting distance.
+Police and firefighters are well aware of the tendency for crowds to gather and taunt at potential suicide scenes, so they often push people out of shouting distance.
 The risk of a spontaneous cheering section goading a person into killing themselves is high when people in a group feel anonymous and are annoyed or angry.
 It only takes one person to get the crowd going.
-Those are the three ingredients – anonymity, group size and arousal.
-If you lose your sense of self, feel the power of a crowd and then get slammed by a powerful cue from the environment – your individuality may evaporate.
+According to psychologist David Myers, those are the three ingredients – anonymity, group size and arousal.
+If you lose your sense of self, feel the power of a crowd, and then get slammed by a powerful cue from the environment – your individuality may evaporate.

 Within a crowd like this many will retain their sense of right and wrong.
 Some are able to maintain their composure.
 Many who witnessed these events felt terrible about what happened and condemned those who encouraged the jumpers, going so far as to condemn humanity itself after seeing such a dark display.
 What they didn’t realize, and what the people yelling didn’t anticipate, was the predictability and regularity of the behavior.

 This is going to be hard to believe, but this sort of behavior could be inside you as well.
 Under the right circumstances, you too might yell “Jump!”
 To understand why, let’s go shopping for costumes.

 Halloween is a fantastic playground for cultural norms to clash and crack.
 Costumes and candy, parents and children, the revelry and irreverence directed toward evil and death and hauntings – it is a day to pull back from standards, the rules of proper and normal behavior, and experiment with surrogate selves.